TkTech/ckanext-cloudstorage/README.md

 | AWS S3   | YES | YES | No |
 | Rackspace | YES | YES | No |

+# What are "Secure URLs"?

+"Secure URLs" are a method of preventing access to private resources.
+By default, anyone that figures out the URL to your resource on your storage provider can download it.
+Secure URLs allow you to disable public access and instead let ckanext-cloudstorage generate temporary, one-use URLs to download the resource.
+This means that the normal CKAN-provided access restrictions can apply to resources with no further effort on your part, but still get all the benefits of your CDN/blob storage.

 # Notes

 1. You should disable public listing on the cloud service provider you're